Happy Birthday to Me poster

 The inciting incident occurs at 13 minutes when The first murder occurs when Bernadette is killed at the bridge during a dangerous game, establishing that someone is targeting the Top Ten members as Ginny's 18th birthday approaches..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Ginny decides to actively investigate the disappearances of her friends despite warnings, refusing to remain passive.
+This demonstrates the protagonist's commitment to Ginny decides to actively investigate the disappearances of her friends despite warnings, refusing to remain passive.
 She chooses to confront her fragmented memories rather than avoid them., moving from reaction to action.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, The majority of the Top Ten are now dead, and Ginny appears to be losing her grip on reality entirely.
 She faces the horrifying possibility that her trauma has created a murderous alternate personality., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.